Stability of Finite Horizon Optimisation based Control without Terminal Weight: Introduction

-In the last two decades, researchers have proposed various ways to relax the requirements in the `standard' MPC framework by addressing one or two of the above shortcomings.
-Please refer to books and survey papers for more comprehensive overview of the topic, e.g. \cite{RawMay09}, \cite{GruPan17}, \cite{faulwasser2018economic} and extensive references therein.
-Regarding addressing the issues caused by using a terminal weight, broadly speaking, there are two main approaches.
-One is to find a generalised terminal weight that is not necessary to be a control Lyapunov function if certain property holds, e.g. \cite{jadbabaie2005stability}, \cite{grimm2005model}, \cite{GruPan17}, \cite{faulwasser2018economic}.
-For instance, stability for unconstrained discrete-time systems under MPC algorithms was established in \cite{grimm2005model}, where it does not require the terminal cost to be a local control Lyapunov function if certain assumptions are satisfied.
-The other is to drop terminal weight completely, e.g. \cite{angeli2016theoretical} \cite{grune2013economic}, \cite{GruPan17}, \cite{faulwasser2018economic}.
-This normally requires that the horizon is \emph{sufficiently large}, or equality terminal constraints have to be included.
-There is little work on stability analysis for MPC with a limited horizon and without terminal weight, except \cite{chen2010stability} where a stability condition for a finite horizon MPC is reported and the horizon could be any length including only one step ahead.
+Motivated by the above observation, considerable effort has been made to relax the requirements in the terminal weight based MPC framework in the last two decades.
+Broadly speaking, there are two main approaches to addressing the issues caused by using a terminal weight.
+One is to find a generalised terminal weight that is not necessary to be a CLF if certain property holds, e.g. \cite{jadbabaie2005stability,grimm2005model,GruPan17,faulwasser2018economic}.
+For instance, stability for unconstrained discrete-time systems under MPC algorithms was established in \cite{grimm2005model}, where it does not require the terminal cost to be a local CLF (could be the zero function) if certain assumptions are satisfied.
+The other is to drop terminal weights completely, e.g. \cite{angeli2016theoretical,grune2013economic,GruPan17,faulwasser2018economic}.
+Since the stability results are established based on certain asymptotic property of value functions, this approach normally requires to increase the horizon $N$ in the cost (\ref{eq:initFH}) to be \emph{sufficiently large}, or equality terminal constraints have to be included.
+Along this line, recently there are interesting development with explicit horizon bounds in \cite{grune2008infinite}) and for discount performance costs in \cite{granzotto2020finite}.
 Table 1 in \cite{faulwasser2018economic} provides a nice summary of the state-of-the art about MPC stability.

-These theoretic works made important contributions in improving the current stability guaranteed MPC algorithms and providing useful tools for stability analysis of MPC algorithms.
-However, despite of all the effort, the fundamental principle behind the above stability guaranteed MPC framework largely remains unchanged, and algorithms therefore still suffer some or all of the listed shortcomings.
-For example, to avoid the use of a terminal weight, the requirement of a \emph{sufficient large} horizon \cite{faulwasser2018economic} is unrealistic to implement for many applications.
-Essentially, the online constrained optimisation problem involved in MPC is a dynamic programming problem.
-Despite all the progress in developing more efficient optimisation algorithms, it is still difficult, if not impossible, to solve it in real-time online for many engineering problems with a long horizon.
-It also demands unacceptable computational resources so increase the cost of a product or service.